-- French & Casey, LLP is proud to announce that two of its Attorneys, Douglas Rosenzweig and Devika Kapoor, have been selected as 2017 Super Lawyers Rising Star in the New York City Metro Area.
+- French & Casey, LLP is proud to announce that two of its Attorneys, Douglas Rosenzweig and Devika Kapoor, have been selected as 2017 Super Lawyers Rising Stars in the New York City Metro Area.
 Congratulations to both!

 - Urcelay v.
 Empire State Dev.
 Corp. et al., Supreme Court, New York county, January 30, 2017– Motion for Summary Judgment granted by Judge Manuel J. Mendez, dismissing all claims asserted against Atlantic Hoisting & Scaffolding.
 The plaintiff was injured when he slipped and fell while descending a ramp built and installed by Atlantic.
 All testimony and evidence revealed that plaintiff fell due to a snow/ice condition on the ramp.
 Although Atlantic built and installed the ramp, and would have repaired the ramp upon notice from its customer, Tishman Construction Corp., there was no evidence submitted that the ramp was defective.
 Tishman and Enclos argued that the ramp was “worn” and “moldy”, and missing handrails.
 However, the Court agreed with Atlantic, that there was nothing more than speculation to support this allegation against Atlantic.
 Tishman’s own superintendent did not recall any issues or complaints about the ramp and did not recall ever notifying Atlantic to repair or replace the ramp or its components.
 While Atlantic would have returned to make repairs to the ramp, pursuant to the contract, this would have been done upon notification from Tishman.
 There was no evidence submitted that Atlantic was ever requested to repair or replace the ramp or that Atlantic failed to install handrails or removed the handrails on the ramp.
 In addition, the Court agreed that there was no evidence that an alleged worn condition of the ramp contributed to the accident.